Analysis | Debunking Trump allies’ latest arguments about fraud in the 2020 election

 As votes were counted, including in Pennsylvania, the Trump campaign had advocates observing.
 The campaign has tried to imply that it didn’t, arguing either that the observers were too far from the counting to be effective or that observers were turned away, which occurred in some places as volunteers showed up to try to root out suspected fraud.
 Courts have repeatedly ruled against the campaign on this issue.

-Even if one accepts the campaign's complaints at face value, though, this isn't proof that any fraud actually occurred.
+Even if one accepts the campaign’s complaints at face value, though, this isn’t proof that any fraud occurred.

 There are hundreds of sworn affidavits proving that fraud occurred.
 There are not.
 There are, instead, hundreds of sworn affidavits in which Trump supporters articulate things they saw, usually while serving as untrained volunteers observing the vote-counting process.
 As we’ve reported repeatedly, those statements rarely even allege fraudulent activity.
 Most instead document suspicious-seeming things, allegations that the city of Detroit aptly described as being “grounded in an extraordinary failure to understand how elections function.”

-Just because someone is willing to swear under oath that they saw something happen doesn’t mean that what they saw happen was actually what they believed it to be.
+Just because someone is willing to swear under oath that they saw something happen doesn’t mean that what they saw happen was what they believed it to be.

 Statistical or historic analysis shows that something strange happened with the voting in various states.
 Analyzing vote totals can be a good way to determine whether something suspicious occurred in an election.
 But it’s also quite easy to use numbers to whip up uncertainty about unsurprising things.
 Those batches of votes in key states that are attributable to large counties reporting their results for example, can be whipped up into complex conspiracy theories involving scatter plots and complicated mathematical equations.
 If you’re lucky, that sciencey appearance might even hoodwink a U.S. senator — even if the purported anomalies are easily explained by the existence of cities.